isomerpages/moe-acsbarkerroad/_secondary-1-registration-2024/1:1 Learning.md

 --------------------------------------------------------------------------------------------------------------------------

-A Device Management Application (“DMA”) will come pre-installed on all chromebook PLDs purchased through the school, and will be installed on all student-owned devices subject to parental/guardian consent.
+A Device Management Application (“DMA”) will come pre-installed on all chromebook PLDs purchased through the school, and will be installed on all student-owned devices.
+The DMA is fully funded by MOE.

 The DMA has 3 main components which will support the use of the chromebook PLD in the classroom and safeguard students’ cyber wellness:
 *  Classroom Management Service.
 This enables teachers to manage the students’ use of the PLD during lesson time to improve classroom management and support effective teaching and learning.